Key Points

 There are several ways to get enough folic acid:

-- Taking a vitamin that has folic acid in it
+- Taking a vitamin supplement that has folic acid in it.

-- Getting a combination of the two: taking a vitamin that has folic acid in it and eating fortified foods
+- Getting a combination of the two: taking a vitamin supplement that has folic acid in it and eating foods fortified with folic acid.

 How much folic acid do you need?

-Here’s what you need to know about taking folic acid to prevent NTDs:
+Here’s what you need to know about taking folic acid to help prevent NTDs in your baby:

 Most women

-To help prevent NTDs in your baby, take a vitamin supplement with 400 mcg of folic acid every day before you get pregnant.
-A supplement is a product you take to make up for certain nutrients that you don’t get enough of in the foods you eat.
-Start taking 400 mcg of folic acid each day at least 1 month before pregnancy through the first 12 weeks of pregnancy.
-Your folic acid supplement can be:
+Take a vitamin supplement with at least 400 mcg of folic acid every day before you get pregnant, even if you’re not planning a pregnancy.
+It’s recommended you start at least 1 month before pregnancy through the first 12 weeks of pregnancy.
+Your vitamin supplement can be:

 - A multivitamin.
 This is a pill that contains many vitamins and other nutrients that help your body stay healthy.

 - A prenatal vitamin.
-This is a multivitamin made for pregnant women.
-Your health care provider may give you a prescription for prenatal vitamins, or you can get them over the counter without a prescription.
+Your healthcare provider may give you a prescription for prenatal vitamins, or you can get them over the counter without a prescription.

 - A supplement that contains just folic acid